Severson-Group/AMDS/CurrentCard/docs/README.md

 The voltage reference, _V_<sub>_REF_</sub> is needed for the ADC.
 As 5V is readily available, and the LDO will have a minimum drop out voltage,  _V_<sub>_REF_</sub> = 4.5V was chosen.
 The LDO selected was `REF5045` from Texas Instruments, which can take a 5V input and provide a 4.5V reference output.
 This has an accuracy of 0.1% and low noise of 3μVpp/V.

 ### First Order Anti-Aliasing Filter
-A first order RC filter is implemented on the output of the op amp circuit.The cutoff frequency was set at 48kHz and the following equations was used for the computation:
+A first order RC filter is implemented on the output of the op amp circuit.
+The cutoff frequency was set at 48kHz and the following equations was used for the computation:

 _f_<sub>c</sub> = 1 / (2 π _RC_)

 **Note:** The cutoff frequency can easily be changed by swapping out `R3`.

-### Analog to Digtal Converter
+### Analog to Digital Converter
 A single-ended ADC was selected.
 The ADC used is the Texas Instruments ADS8860.
 It is pseudo-differential input, SPI output, SAR ADC.
 The maximum data throughput for a single chip is 1 MSPS but decreases by a factor of N for N devices in the daisy-chain.
 The input voltage range is 0-4.5V.
 The positive input pin of the ADC `AINP` is connected to the output of the low pass filter, and the negative input pin `AINN` is connected to `GND`.